The Code Enforcement Division enforces Bay County Codes and Land Development Regulations for the unincorporated areas of Bay County.

 Q: Will I be allowed to live in a camper, RV or shed during the recovery?

 A: The County will be allowing temporary housing.
 Applicants will be issued a Temporary Housing Authorization (no charge), and may concurrently apply for a temporary power pole permit.
-The application must be completed by the property owner, and is good for 18 months.
+The application must be completed by the property owner, and is valid through April 2020.
 Occupants may be the property owner, family members or pre-existing tenants.
 Please contact the Code Enforcement office for applications and details.

 Q: Will the County be removing debris?

 A: Debris pickup will be offered for County and private roadways, and the landfill is open for residential and commercial service providers.
-Residents in the unincorporated areas of Bay County that have storm-related debris are asked to move all debris to the right of way.
+Residents in the unincorporated areas of Bay County that have storm-related debris are asked to move all debris to the right-of-way.
+The final pass for debris will begin on March 11, 2019.
 Please visit this page to review how to separate your debris piles.
 Private road owners in the unincorporated areas may complete this form to authorize the County to access your roadway and remove debris.
 Signed and completed forms can be returned to email@example.com or dropped off at the Code Enforcement office.
-County staff are also distributing forms door-to-door.
-If you need help cleaning up your home, volunteers may be available.
-Impacted residents may call Crisis Cleanup at 800-451-1954 or visit www.crisiscleanup.org.
+If you need help cleaning up your property, volunteers may be available.
+Impacted residents may call Crisis Cleanup at 800-451-1954, visit www.crisiscleanup.org, or contact other volunteer organizations.

 Q: Can I burn my debris?